cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-apps/install-and-setup/tunnel-guide/local/local-management/ingress.md

 Default: `false`

 Disables TLS verification of the certificate presented by your origin.
-Will allow any certificate from the origin to be accepted.
+This will allow any certificate from the origin to be accepted.

 ### tlsTimeout